VVidm0/BT4BR_assignment_5/README.md

 ```
 git log --merge
 ```
-*This command wil provide you with insight to  what is causing the conflict* *The conflicting changes will be put together in a edited file.*<br>
+*This command wil provide you with insight to  what is causing the conflict.*
+*The conflicting changes will be put together in a edited file.*<br>
 ```
 git add -u Name_file_with_conflict